UM-PEPL/HallThruster.jl/docs/src/reference/collisions.md

 | ----------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | `ExcitationLookup`         | `Xenon`, `Krypton` (out of the box.
 With user-provided tables, can support any species) | Excitation look-up table for species provided with HallThruster.jl.
 By default, the tables are stored in the `reactions` subfolder of the HallThruster.jl directory, but the user may provide additional directories in which to look for tables. |
 | `LandmarkExcitationLookup` | `Xenon`                                                      | Lookup table provided for the LANDMARK benchmark.
 Table is stored in the `landmark` subfolder of the HallThruster.jl directory. |

+Unlike ionization, which will throw an error if rate coefficients up to the specified charge state are not provided, HallThruster.jl will just not apply excitation reactions if they are not present.

 ### `ExcitationLookup`